ocean-next/eNATL60/README.md

 ## Citing this repository

-This GitHub repository is associatred with a doi on Zenodo.
+This GitHub repository is associated with a doi on Zenodo.
 Should you need to cite NEMO-eNATL60 simulations, please refer to thsi Zenodo doi.